capiman/sha256-sat-bitcoin/README.md

 # Description of CNF files

+Generated CNF are gzipped to save space on github.
-Generated CNF files contain helpful comment, please have a look into files.
+Generated CNF files contain helpful comment, please decompress them and have a look into the files.

+All files start with "set" set certain variables, likes setting the message, the hash, intermediate results or at least parts of them.
+No complete calculation!

 This program can generate two variants: SHA256 and Bitcoin Bitcoin uses two rounds of SHA256, feeding the result of the first round